 It makes it easier for her to find items, and easier for me to tidy away.

-It is also now nice and quick to set up a ‘crafting corner’ for her homeschool/preschool.
-I can now get out a few different crafting supplies without a avalanche of crafting equipment escaping from the shelf.
+I find it is also now nice and quick to set up a ‘crafting corner’ for her homeschool/preschool.
+We can get out a few different crafting supplies without a avalanche of crafting equipment escaping from the shelf.
 (Yes, this was a real problem.
 We originally had a no-go crafting zone with its own viable eco-system.)

 There is a shelf (yes, a shelf), for the drawing supplies.
 Pencils, lead pencils, pens, textas and crayons each have their own pencil case.
 (They used to be all jumbled, which lead to lots of ‘looking’ for ‘lost’ items.